 “Among residents, resentment towards tourism is growing as it is linked to noise pollution, growing traffic, and is pushing up rents and the cost of living.”Jonas Martiny for Made for Minds, 05/09/2023

-The Dolomites is an amazing place to explore and take photos, but don’t just be an Instagram tourist.
+The Dolomites is an amazing place to explore and take photos, but be respectful of those who live here.
 Support local businesses, tip wait staff and vendors and make sure you drive, park, hike and consume in ways which have the least impact.

 WINTER(for skiing, snowboarding and winter hiking):

 Hiya!
 I’m super stoked for you that you’re planning this trip to the Dolomites.
 I hope this gear guide was helpful.
 The Dolomites is an incredible place, and the images you see don’t do it justice.
 You’re going to love it here.